-1.2.8 Organised Crime, money laundering and illicit financial flows studies have begun evidencing how organized crime use the fisheries sector to launder proceeds (e.g. in Peru: See U4 2013) Related to this, some of the fishing companies (and/or their fishing fleet) may reside in tax havens, where work standards may be low.
-This presents various 'benefits': the secrecy that offshore financial centres (such as Bermuda, Panama, etc) provide make it particularly attractive destinations to register ships in (and conversely, presents a real challenge for fisheries law enforcement).
+1.2.8 Organised Crime, money laundering and illicit financial flows

+There appears to be little comparable evidence on the effect of money laundering and illicit financial flows on corruption in fisheries.
+However, some studies have begun evidencing how organized crime use the fisheries sector to launder proceeds (e.g. in Peru: See U4 2013) Related to this, some of the fishing companies (and/or their fishing fleet) may reside in tax havens, where work standards may be low.
+This presents various 'benefits': the secrecy that offshore financial centres provide make it particularly attractive destinations to register ships in (and conversely, presents a real challenge for fisheries law enforcement).
 For more information, see Bondaroff et al (2015) Illegal fishing and the organised crime nexus.